 - A current copy of your CV or resume.

-- A copy of your English Proficiency test is required if English is not your first language.
-Please upload a copy of your results and use the following school code to send an official copy to the University: 0892.
-If you completed a degree in English, this requirement may be waived.
-Contact the Graduate Program Assistant for more information.
+- Proof of English proficiency if English is not your first language.
+Please upload a copy of your results and use school code 0892 to send an official copy to the University.

-Note: when uploading documents to WebAdvisor, you will have 5 minutes to replace an uploaded document if you wish to (ie. if you’ve uploaded the wrong document).
-Once the document link is inactive, you must contact the Office of Graduate and Postdoctoral Studies (email@example.com) to replace a document.
+Note: when uploading documents to WebAdvisor, you will have 5 minutes to replace an uploaded document if you wish to (e.g. if you’ve uploaded the wrong document).
+Adding, changing, or deleting a document after the 5-minute window can be done through this link https://uoguel.ph/ogpsapplicationdocumentrequest.

 Faculty research explores the following topics: